clux/yr-cli/README.md

 The dates are UTC JSON date strings you can `Date.parse()`.

 ## Caching
-In accordance with yr.no usage policies, data is cached for 10 minutes in the `cacheFile` specified in your config (which must be a `.json` file).
+In accordance with yr.no usage policies, data is cached for 10 minutes in the `cacheFile` specified in your config.

 ## Installation